billthefarmer/diary/README.md

 menu.

 ## Swipe left and right
-Swipe left and right in the diary will show the next or previous day, or in the custom calendar will show the next or previous month.
+Swipe left and right in the diary page will show the next or previous day, or in the custom calendar will show the next or previous month.

 ## Swipe up and down
 Swipe up and down in the custom calendar will show previous or next year.

 ## Editing
-In markdown mode the floating **Edit** button floating above the page allows editing entries.
-The **Done** button restores the formatted view.
+In markdown mode the **Edit** button floating above the page allows editing entries.
+The **Accept** button restores the formatted view.
+A long touch on the button hides it until the device is rotated or a long touch on the page.

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.